Adil-Bikiev/adil-bikiev/README.md

 ### 👨‍💻: About me:

-I’m an aspiring Backend Developer and student with hands-on experience in Python (Django REST, FastAPI), Go, Java, and JavaScript (React + Vite).
-I’ve built projects integrating frontend and backend components, worked with PostgreSQL, Docker, and Git, and am passionate about writing clean, maintainable code.
+I’m an aspiring Backend Developer and student, currently developing projects using Python (Django REST, FastAPI) and Go.
+I also have foundational knowledge of Java and JavaScript (React + Vite), and experience working with PostgreSQL and Git.
+I’m passionate about writing clean, maintainable, and efficient code.

 🎓 Pursuing a Bachelor’s degree at International Ala-Too University.
-Eager to contribute to real-world projects as an Intern or Junior Backend Developer and continue improving my skills in backend systems, APIs, and scalable architectures. 🌱🚀
+Eager to contribute to real-world projects as an Intern or Junior Backend Developer, and continue improving my skills in backend systems, APIs, and scalable architectures. 🌱🚀

 <p align="center">
  <img width="600" src="icons/snake.svg" alt="snake"/>